+Angelo Ogbonna Wife Laura Marchetti Wiki - Age, Net Worth, Career, Kids, Family and more

-Angelo Ogbonna Wife Laura Marchetti Wiki 2022- Age, Net Worth, Career, Kids, Family and more
+Angelo Ogbonna Wife Laura Marchetti Wiki – Age, Net Worth, Career, Kids, Family and more

-Laura Marchetti is famous for being the wife of West Ham defender Angelo Ogbonna.
+Laura Marchetti is famous for being the wife of Watford player Angelo Ogbonna.
 Read on to learn more about her nationality, net worth, facts and family.

 Apart from being a responsible wife and a caring mother, Laura is also an amateur photographer.
 She picked up the role due to her passion for photography.
-One of her most special traits is that she is the biggest supporter of Angelo Ogbonna.
+One of her most special traits is that she is the biggest supporter of Angelo Ogbonna who plays as a centre back for EFL Championship club Watford.

 Since joining West Ham in 2015, the defender has been very effective in the back.
 After developing himself into a strong centre back in the last few years, Ogbonna has attracted the media’s attention.
 However, his love life still remains unexplored.
 That’s why today we have decided to give all the information about the stunning wife of Angelo Ogbonna in this article.
 So follow along to know more!